cuernodegazpacho/legotrain/README.md

 ### Controller

+The _Controller_ class is responsible for establishing the connections in between the class instances that are passed to it by the _main.py_ module.
+It also creates an instance of _RemoteHandset_ that handles user input from the handset, and connects handset gestures to functions in the code.

+_Controller_ can handle a number of different train configurations.
+Examples of these can be found in the _main.py_ module.
+The main module is the one that runs under the main thread in Python, thus it is the module that has to set up and maintain the tkinter GUI.

 ### Vision sensors

-The 88007 sensors have trouble in telling apart many of the colors available in LEGO bricks.
+The 88007 sensors can have trouble in telling apart many of the colors available in LEGO bricks.
 We conducted many experiments with a variety of colors in order to select particular combinations that would work for our project.
 So far, we found just three suitable colors: (color references here)

-Even with these "best" colors, the sensors generate a significant number of false and multiple detections, in part probably caused by interference with ambient light and the colors of the track sleepers and the carpet underneath, and sensor sampling resolution.
-The code has a number of ways of, at least partially, handling these false and multiple detections by relying on timing information as the train moves along the track.
+Even with these "best" colors, the sensors generate a significant number of false positive and false negative detections, in part probably caused by interference with ambient light and the colors of the track sleepers and the carpet underneath, and sensor sampling resolution.
+The software has a number of ways of, at least partially, handling these false detections by relying on timing information as the train moves along the track.